Diary of a Network Geek

 Solar-Powered WiFi

-Filed under: Fun Work,Geek Work,News and Current Events,Red Herrings,The Network Geek at Home — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 10:53 am for you boring, normal people.
+Filed under: Fun Work,Geek Work,News and Current Events,Red Herrings,The Network Geek at Home — Posted by the Network Geek during the Hour of the Snake which is mid-morning or 10:53 am for you boring, normal people.

 Soaking up the rays!